-The Class D Members shall be entitled to receive an Operating Preferred Return equal to 6% per annum commencing on that date which is up to 21 calendar days after the Company receives all subscription materials and full payment for the purchase and determines to accept the subscription.
-The Class F Members shall be entitled to receive an Operating Preferred Return equal to 10% per annum commencing on that date which is up to 21 calendar days after the Company receives all subscription materials and full payment for the purchase and determines to accept the subscription.
-The Class G Members shall be entitled to receive an Operating Preferred Return equal to 12% per annum commencing on that date which is up to 21 calendar days after the Company receives all subscription materials and full payment for the purchase and determines to accept the subscription.
+The Class D Members shall be entitled to receive an Operating Preferred Return equal to 6% per annum commencing on that date which is up to twenty-one (21) calendar days after the Company receives all subscription materials and full payment for the purchase and determines to accept the subscription.
+The Class F Members shall be entitled to receive an Operating Preferred Return equal to 10% per annum commencing on that date which is up to twenty-one (21) calendar days after the Company receives all subscription materials and full payment for the purchase and determines to accept the subscription.
+The Class G Members shall be entitled to receive an Operating Preferred Return equal to 12% per annum commencing on that date which is up to twenty-one (21) calendar days after the Company receives all subscription materials and full payment for the purchase and determines to accept the subscription.
+In addition, for subscriptions accepted during the last three days of any calendar month, although the investor's Operating Preferred Return will begin to accrue on the date the investment is accepted, the first payment of Operating Preferred Return, if applicable, will not occur until after the end of the calendar month following the month in which the subscription is accepted.